Rifampicin

 There is no evidence that using rifampicin during pregnancy causes any problems that would require extra monitoring of your baby.
 However, women who have experienced a serious infection during pregnancy or who have ICP will be offered additional monitoring to check both their and their baby’s wellbeing.

-Are there any risks to my baby if the father has used rifampicin?
+Are there any risks to my baby if the father has taken rifampicin?

 Who can I talk to if I have questions?